Boot-Error/Sentience/content/technicalevents/roborace.md

 3. In any case if bot fall from the arena, it has to start from the pervious checkpoint.
 4. If any team touch arena, everytime +10 sec will be added to time it take to complete the race.
 5. In case of wired bot, if wire is found tightened +10 sec will be added to the time.
-6. If a team damage the arena anyhow, that team will be disqualified immidiately.
+6. If a team damage the arena anyhow, that team will be disqualified immediately.
 7. Teams failed to complete any task can skip atmost 2 parts with penalty of +50 secs.
 8. Inside the maze, each puck results in -2 secs.
 9. After completion of event team which took less time to complete the race wins.